 Deprecated Master Data Services Features

-This topic describes the deprecated Master Data Services features that are still available in SQL Server 2017.
-These features are scheduled to be removed in a future release of SQL Server.
+This topic describes the deprecated Master Data Services features.
+These features are scheduled to be removed in a future release.
 Deprecated features should not be used in new applications.

 Explicit Hierarchies, Collections, and Related Components

 Explicit hierarchies, collections and related components are deprecated.
 Members that before were modeled as consolidated member types (explicit hierarchy parent) and collection member types will be modeled as leaf members in derived hierarchies.
 The following new features enable derived hierarchies to take the place of explicit hierarchies.